edlontech/ex_memvid/README.md

 *   **Configurable**: Easily configure everything from the video codec and QR code version to the embedding model.
 *   **Concurrent**: Utilizes Elixir's concurrency to parallelize embedding and frame decoding tasks.
 *   **Extensible**: The `Embedding` behaviour allows for swapping out the embedding implementation.
+*   **Supervised**: Built-in supervisors for managing encoder and retriever processes.

 ## Installation